zopefoundation/grokui.admin/src/grokui/admin/README.txt

 * Start/Restart the server.
 Caution!
 This does not work, if the server was started in 'foreground mode' (with 'zopectl fg').

+* Pack the ZODB.
+This removes old data from the database, freeing up disk space.

 * Get basic information about the running Zope system.